Barak River

+Course

-From its source at Liyai Kullen Village in Manipur state where most people are of the Poumai Naga tribe, the river is known as Vourei.
+From its source at Liyai Kullen Village in the Senapati district of Manipur, where most people are of the Poumai Naga tribe, the river is known as Vourei.
 Near its source, the river receives streams such as the Vehrei originating from Phuba Village, the Gumti, Howrah, Kagni, Senai Buri, Hari Mangal, Kakrai, Kurulia, Balujhuri, Shonaichhari and Durduria.

-It flows west in Manipur, and borders Nagaland, then southwest to Assam where it leaves India and enters Bangladesh at Bhanga Bazar.
+It flows southwest in Manipur, until Tipaimukh, where it makes an almost 180-degree U-turn.
+Then it flows north until Jirimukh, and turns west flowing into the Cachar district of Assam.
+It enters Bangladesh at Bhanga Bazar.

 Main tributaries

 The local rainfall run off of the valley along with that of adjacent hilly areas flows through river Barak and its various tributaries and is drained out to Bangladesh.
-The Katakhal, Jiri, Chiri, Modhura, Longai, Sonai, Rukni and Singla are the main tributaries of the valley.
+The Katakhal(Dhaleshwari), Jiri, Chiri, Modhura, Longai, Sonai, Rukni and Singla are the main tributaries of the valley.
 The tributaries are mainly rain-fed and cause flood problems when precipitation occurs.
 The Barak sub-basin drains areas in India, Bangladesh and Burma.
 The drainage area lying in India is 41723 km2 which is nearly 1.38% of the total geographical area of the country.
-It is on the north by the Barail range separating it from the Brahmaputra sub-basin, on the east by the Na Lushai hills and on the south and west by Bangladesh.
+It is on the north by the Barail Range separating it from the Brahmaputra sub-basin, on the east by the Na Lushai hills and on the south and west by Bangladesh.
 The sub-basin lies in the States of Meghalaya, Manipur, Mizoram, Assam, Tripura and Nagaland.

 In Manipur, in its flow south-west to Tipaimukh, it is joined by the Tuivai, and then flows northward to Jirimukh where it is joined by the Jiri river from the north.
 From here the flow is westward into Cachar, then Karimganj District of Assam, then to Sylhet in Bangladesh having a co-distributary the Surma River, the other later becoming the Meghna before the Ganga-Brahmaputra delta.
 The Padma joins it to become the Meghna.

 Wildlife

 The Barak is among the richest rivers in the world as to aquatic biodiversity, as it contains more than 2,000 species of fish.
 Other creatures include River Barak or Siamese crocodile (a rare and endangered crocodilian), the susu dolphin, smooth-coated otter and black mugger crocodile.
 From its origin to its bifurcation at the border of Nagaland producing the Surma River the Barak is 564 km long.
-The biomes are extremely rich in wildlife and also very diverse in the entire stretch of the river including:
+The entire stretch of the river has various biomes that are extremely rich in wildlife, including: